Zuarungu: Dams

 Many of the communities of Zuarungu have their own dams which are mainly used for agriculture.
 During the dry season the water is used by cattle to drink and also to water plants to make farming possible while no rain is falling.

-Zonno-Zori
+Zonno-Zoore

-Zonno-Zori (locally also Zonzori) is a hill chain east of Zuarungu near the communities of Zonno and Nyorkoko.
+Zonno-Zoore (locally also Zonzoore) is a hill chain east of Zuarungu near the communities of Zonno and Nyorkoko.
 It is formed by four main hills and many smaller hills.
-None of the hills of Zonzori has a name.
+None of the hills of Zonzoore has a name.
 The maximum elevation of the hills is 348 m.
-Zori is Frafra and can be translated as mountain or rock.
+Zoore is Frafra and can be translated as mountain or rock.